vertica/vertica-prometheus-exporter/documentation/tipsandtechniques.md

 - Grafana plugin – Requires Grafana with Vertica datasource be installed and configured.
 The data source does a direct connection to Vertica to get metrics.
 There is no caching of results.
 It runs queries based on the defined Grafana panel intervals.
 Queries and dashboards are fully customizable so the user is free to choose what metrics they want to look at, how they are visualized, and frequency of refresh.
 The Grafana datasource supports tables with string values.
 Requires Vertica SQL and Grafana skills.

 - Prometheus exporter – Requires Prometheus and vertica-prometheus-exporter.
 Prometheus is configured to use the vertica-prometheus-exporter as a target and initiates scrapes from it.
 The exporter connects to Vertica, runs the metrics queries, and returns them to Prometheus in a known format.
 The exporter has the ability to cache metrics if desired, which can help minimize the scrapes it does to the Vertica database.
-The Prometheus metrics can be used by any tool that supports Prometheus format, e.g. Grafana.
+The Prometheus metrics can be displayed in Prometheus as raw text, tables, and graphs.
+They can also be used by any tool that supports Prometheus format, e.g. Grafana with it's Prometheus data source plugin.
 Collectors (sets of metrics queries) are fully customizable so the user is free to choose what metrics they want to look at, how they are visualized, and frequency of refresh.
 They support collector level cache settings.
 Note that Prometheus doesn't support metric string values, so you can't render a table for non numeric data.
 Requires Vertica SQL and Prometheus skills, plus whatever visualization tool is being used skills.

 ### LOAD BALANCE AND FAIL SAFE:
 You can add Vertica native connection_load_balance and backup_server_node parameters via the data source name in the vertica-prometheus-exporter.yml file for best distributed connections and fail safety in event the primary Vertica node goes down.
 See the Vertica documentation for more details on these two features.